What happens next? Day by day after the death of the Queen

-The Queen’s coffin remains lying in state at Westminster Hall in London for members of the public to pay their respects.

-Here is a day-by-day account of what will happen next, leading up to and including the Queen’s funeral on September 19.
+Here is a day-by-day account of what will happen, leading up to and including the Queen’s funeral on September 19.

+The King and Queen Consort are expected to travel to Wales while the lying in state continues, accessible to the public 24 hours a day.

+The couple will attend a service of prayer and reflection at Llandaff Cathedral, before receiving condolences at the Welsh Parliament and meeting members of the Senedd.

+They will then travel to Cardiff Castle where Charles will hold a private audience with Welsh First Minister Mark Drakeford and the presiding officer, before attending a reception hosted by the Welsh Government.

-A rehearsal is due to take place for the state funeral procession.
+A protest against the monarchy is expected to take place outside the castle.

-King’s Counsel take part in wreath laying after the death of the Queen.
-Senior barristers, now known as KCs instead of QCs after the proclamation of the King, have been invited to dress in robes and court mourning attire, and gather outside the Old Bailey before walking to Gray’s Inn Chapel for the ceremony.

-The Princess Royal, accompanied by her husband Sir Tim Laurence, will visit Glasgow City Chambers to meet representatives of organisations of which the Queen was patron.
+On his return to Buckingham Palace, the King will host faith leaders in the Bow Room.

+The Prince and Princess of Wales will visit Army Training Centre Pirbright, in Surrey, to meet with troops from the Commonwealth who have been deployed to the UK to take part in the state funeral of Her Majesty The Queen.

 The lying in state continues and heads of state will begin to arrive for the funeral.

+The King and Queen Consort will host heads of state and official overseas guests at the palace in what the King’s spokesman described as an “official state event”.

-Members of the public are invited to observe a one-minute silence at 8pm on Sunday to remember the Queen.
+Members of the public are invited to observe a one-minute silence at 8pm to remember the Queen.

 There will be a national bank holiday to allow as many people as possible to watch the Queen’s funeral.